aditishri5/RetroDaggerApp/README.md

 # RetroDaggerApp
-RetroDaggerApp - This application uses retrofit, Dagger 2, LiveData, and recycle-viewer to display products, images, and prices.
+RetroDaggerApp - This application is based on MVVM architecture using retrofit, Coroutines, Dagger 2, LiveData, and recycle-viewer to display products, images, and prices.

 Screenshot of Output: